GoonerGuy107/Goon/README.md

-# My CIS 655 Final Code written in python
+# My CIS 655 Final Code
-# Takes Assembly instruction and detects
+Written in python,
-# any hazards and includes forwarding
+Takes Assembly instruction and detects any hazards and includes forwarding